 How to Become a Dental Assistant

-Some states do not require formal licensure to become a dental assistant, meaning that paths to the workforce can vary.
-It’s best to look up your state’s requirements before proceeding.
+Some states do not require formal education to become a dental assistant, meaning that paths to the workforce can vary.3 It’s best to look up your state’s requirements before proceeding.

-Many people typically take classes through a school or technical program.
-This is where you will learn the appropriate technical skills required for the job.
-Dental assisting programs can take between one and two years to complete, depending on if the desired outcome is a certificate, diploma, or associate’s degree.
-If your state does not require licensure to become a dental assistant, it is still a good idea to look into education because this can give you a leg up when joining the workforce.
+Many people typically take classes through a school or technical program where you will develop the technical skills for the job.
+Dental Assisting programs can take between one and two years to complete, depending on whether the desired outcome is a certificate, diploma, or associate degree.

-Dental assisting is a growing career path with plenty of exciting duties.
-If you’re interested in learning more about how to pursue your certification, Carrington College offers a top-tier Dental Assisting program.3 Contact us to request more information.
+Dental assisting is a career path with plenty of exciting duties.
+If you’re interested in learning more about how to pursue your certificate, Carrington College offers a Dental Assisting program that can be completed in as few as nine months.
+Contact us to request more information.

 Learn More About A Career In Dental Assisting